MyHubAlex/feathers-guide/offline/realtime-setup.md

 ##### Example

-You can run an example using this:
+You can run an example using this strategy.
 ```text
 cd path/to/feathers-mobile/examples
 npm install